Workshop Alert..

 If you’ve ever struggled with zips, buttons or closures, this Beginner Sewing Workshop at Eau Brink Studio in Norfolk will help you gain the skills and confidence to get it right.

 Fastenings Made Simple is a practical, hands-on sewing class for beginners with tutor Cat Nash, designed to demystify the techniques that often feel tricky but make a huge difference to your finished work.
+You’ll be guided step by step, making this workshop ideal if you are new to sewing or want to improve your finishing techniques.

 BEGINNER SEWING WORKSHOP: